adsd-digital/warcing-legacy-websites/README.md

 - 	Ideally the WARC should contain information on how the html files have been transformed during this process.
 -	The output of the software products also offers a few specific files/properties:
-	-	Teleport Pro: After each "href" there is the tag "tpp apps" added, where the original path is stored.
+	-	Teleport Pro: After each "href" there is the tag "tppabs" added, where the original path is stored.
 		Potentially for this software there could also be a further check added to test if the new url has been replaced correctly.
 	- 	Offline Explorer Pro: in folders with transformed files there is a proprietary WD3-File, readable with a basic text editor are only only the file names and the timestamp
 		In a newer versions of the Offline Explorer Pro, there is also a added default.htm, that can be used as entry page to the downloaded sites.